Snarls

 Snarls is an American indie rock band from Columbus, Ohio.

-The group consists of Chlo White, bassist Riley Hall, guitarist Mick Martinez, and drummer Max Martinez.
+The group consists of lead singer and guitarist Chlo White, bassist Riley Hall, guitarist Mick Martinez, and drummer Mike Taddeo.

 History

 Singer Chlo White was born in Indiana, but moved to the Columbus area when they were 7 years old.
 The rest of the band originated in the Columbus metropolitan area.
 The band formed through childhood friendships and attending The Arts & College Preparatory Academy.
-Martinez met bassist Riley Hall the first day of high school.
+White met bassist Riley Hall the first day of high school.
 White met Martinez after the recommendation from a teacher.
 Martinez and Hall were the only two to have known each other prior, having been friends their whole lives.

 After forming, the band began working on music together and released their debut self-titled EP in 2018.
-The band released a new song in January 2020 called Marbles. alongside the announce of their debut album, Burst.
+The band released a new song in January 2020 called "Marbles". alongside the announce of their debut album, Burst.
 In 2021, Snarls released a new EP titled What About Flowers?, which was produced by ex-Death Cab For Cutie member Chris Walla.
+In 2022, they released "After You (Samantha's Song)", a single and ode to one of White's childhood best friends.

+In 2023, Snarls were one of the openers for English singer-songwriter Louis Tomlinson on the North America leg of his Faith in the Future World Tour.
+They will tour with Briston Maroney for the first few weeks of March.
+In 2023, they also released their single "Big Fish", a tease for the upcoming album, also produced by Chris Walla.

+In Arpril 2024, drummer Mike Taddeo joined the band as a full-time member.

+Artistry

+In 2020, Snarls named Wolf Alice, Courtney Barnett, and Snail Mail as influences.